aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-features-and-support/mesh-support/_index.md

 1. Install Aspose.CAD for .NET: If you haven't already, download and install Aspose.CAD for .NET from the [download page](https://releases.aspose.com/cad/net/).

 2. Obtain a License: To use Aspose.CAD in your project, ensure you have a valid license.
-You can acquire one from [here](https://purchase.aspose.com/buy) or explore the [temporary license option](https://purchase.aspose.com/temporary-license/) for a trial period.
+You can acquire one from the [Aspose.CAD purchase page](https://purchase.aspose.com/buy) or explore the [temporary license option](https://purchase.aspose.com/temporary-license/) for a trial period.

 3. Set Up Your Development Environment: Make sure your development environment is configured correctly, and you have a basic understanding of working with .NET applications.